 If you want always build the image with actual base image you should use fromLatest directive. fromLatest directive allows connecting the assembly process with the base image digest getting from the repository.

-Pay attention, werf uses actual base image digest as extra from stage dependency if fromLatest is true.
-Therefore, using this directive implies not reproducible signatures: after changing base image in repository, all previously built stages, also like related images, become not usable.
-The problem might occur:
+Pay attention, werf uses actual base image digest in stage signature if fromLatest is specified.
+Thus, the usage of this directive might break the reproducibility of previous builds.
+If the base image is changed in the registry, all previously built stages become not usable.

 fromImage and fromImageArtifact

 Besides using docker image from a repository, the base image can refer to image or artifact, that is described in the same